 - Apply updates to your WordPress software automatically

 Without boring you with the details, we’ll also say that SiteGround uses the latest hosting technologies, which gives your site better performance than many other hosts.

 How to Sign Up For Hosting at SiteGround

 To get started, click below to head to SiteGround’s WordPress hosting services:

-Make sure to click this button so you can use our SiteGround coupon to get 60% off.
+Make sure to click this button so you can use our SiteGround coupon to get up to 70% off.